Herbal Support for Holiday Travel

 Boost your body's capacity to handle stress by taking an adaptogenic herb such as Ginseng or Eleuthero beginning a week before travel.

-Lavender essential oil can be inhaled or applied to temples to sooth in-flight anxiety, promote sleep, and ease headaches.
-Relaxing herbs such as skullcap, valerian, and passionflower can also be taken internally to reduce emotional and physical tension and promote relaxation.
-If flying is a source of extreme anxiety, kava-kava can be taken as needed.
+Lavender essential oil can be inhaled or applied to temples to soothe in-flight nervousness, promote sleep, and ease headaches.
+Relaxing herbs such as Skullcap, Valerian, and Passionflower can also be taken internally to reduce emotional and physical tension and promote relaxation.
+If flying is a source of extreme nervousness, kava-kava can be taken as needed.

-You may also want to add Deep Stress Adrenal Rescue! or Stress Release For Pregnancy to your bags.
+You may also want to add Deep Stress Adrenal Rescue with Ashwagandha or Stress Release Tension Tamer for Pregnancy to your bags.

 Jet Lag